Nuestra Señora de Loreto Church: Deterioration of the church

 The major threat to the survival of the church is the cracking and stress on the structure because of its uneven sinking into the ground.
 It is one of a number of religious structures that the Archdiocese says is in imminent danger of collapse and is a danger to visitors.
 Recently, a large window fell from the high ceiling of the church and almost hit a family.
 Cracks have been appearing in the walls and the cupola is showing signs of damage.
 A large crack in the central nave was repaired in 1995, but nothing has been done to try to correct the serious tilting of this church.

 The other most notable sign of disrepair is the state of the paintings on the ceilings.
 Almost all the frescos here are gone.
 The cupola was sealed against rain in 1995, and an attempt to revitalize the paintings of the church was done in 2001, spending a million pesos, but the artwork here still remains in very poor condition.
 The primary problem is the passage of time and the lack of maintenance.
 What is left of the 200-year-old frescos is flaking off.
-Dust, paint flecks and pieces of plaster are swept from the church’s floor every morning.
+Dust, paint flecks and pieces of plaster are swept from the church's floor every morning.
 The Archdiocese claims that it does not have to money to repair the damage.
-The federal government has interest in preserving the structure due to its historic value, but since it is still an active religious institution, the Loreto Church cannot received federal funds from agencies such as INAH.
+The federal government has interest in preserving the structure due to its historic value, but since it is still an active religious institution, the Loreto Church cannot receive federal funds from agencies such as INAH.